 Leaders at companies of all shapes and sizes understand that creating a culture of giving back is essential to their own bottom lines.
 According to America’s Charities, workplace giving is one of the most cost-effective ways to support charities, with approximately $4 billion being raised each year through workplace giving.
-And recent industry research found that companies that increased total giving by at least 10% between 2013 and 2015 saw increases in revenue and pre-tax profit, as opposed to all other companies, which actually saw decreases in both metrics.
+And recent industry research by CECP found that companies that increased total giving by at least 10% between 2013 and 2015 saw increases in revenue and pre-tax profit, as opposed to all other companies, which actually saw decreases in both metrics.

 When employees are involved in corporate giving, companies reap the rewards as well as nonprofits - in the form of increased employee engagement, recruitment, retention and productivity.
 According to Project ROI, a well-designed corporate social responsibility program can increase employee engagement up to 7.5%, increase employee productivity by 13%, reduce employee turnover by 50%, and increase revenue by as much as 20%.
 Workplace giving is a central component of these programs.